If you’re not sure where to start with meal planning, read on to learn exactly how I plan my family’s meals for the week!

 This is where the fun begins!
 It’s also the step that will take you the longest the first few times you meal plan, but it will get faster and easier each week.
 The trick is to keep a running list of the recipes.
 Over time, you’ll have a list of 30-40 recipes (or more!) that you can come back to quickly to add to your meal plan.

-To create this list, I use a free app called Wunderlist (not sponsored, I just love the simplicity of the app and have been using it for years).
+To create this list, I use a free app called Wunderlist.
+[UPDATE December 2019: The app is owned by Microsoft and is being transitioned to Microsoft To Do.
+It seems to have all the same features and it’s still free!]
 Each week I add the names of the recipes that I plan to make, or I scan previous entries and select the ones I want to make again using a star.
 Adding a star brings the item to the top of the list for easy reference.

-If you don’t want to use Wunderlist, you can use any list or notepad app, a spreadsheet or even a handwritten list in a notebook.
+If you don’t want to use Microsoft To Do, you can use any list or notepad app, a spreadsheet or even a handwritten list in a notebook.
 No matter the format, the key is to save the list for reference later.
 This list is what’s going to save you time in the long run!

 What recipes to choose